Step-by-Step Guide to Installing the OML4Py Server in Oracle Database

 Note: OML4Py requires Python 3.12.6 or above

-Install the Essentials (As Root)
+Install System Dependencies (As Root)

 Before we compile anything, we need to prep the system libraries.
 Log in as the root user and install the required development packages using provided command: